BackTracker::HitCollectionPurity and BackTracker::HitCollectionEfficiency are very slow

 It may be a problem for you that that function takes PtrVector<Cluster>.
 Presumably you'd prefer vector<Cluster*>.
 I don't think there's any reason those particular need to be Ptrs, just the format CAFMaker had to hand.

-#2 Updated by Brian Rebel about 5 years ago
+#2 Updated by Brian Rebel over 5 years ago

 yes, I am calling them for every muon in the event.
 I don't know what SlicesToMCTruthsTable() does or how to use it, can you provide an example?

 Even so, we should find a way to improve the methods indicated in this issue because a naive user would just call them.
 A person should not have to be "in the know" to get around a problem, instead the problem should be solved.

 #3 Updated by Christopher Backhouse over 5 years ago

 There's information on the function in doxygen.
 You give it a list of slices (or in your case tracks) and it gives back a list of the best "neutrino" (but it says it'll work for cosmic rays too) and the efficiency and purity for each of your inputs.

 My memory is hazy, but I think the other methods wind up having to do almost as much work, but then only give you back the info for the reco object you asked for.
 Short of a significant amount of caching in BackTracker (which has already grown complicated) I'm not sure what can be done about that.
 Putting warnings on the functions in doxygen would probably be a good idea though.